If You're in a Car Accident and Uninsured

 Is it Illegal to Drive Without Insurance?

-Yes.
-In every state, vehicle owners are required to comply with "financial responsibility" rules, meaning they need to be able to demonstrate their ability to pay for injuries, vehicle damage, and other losses stemming from a car accident.
-The overwhelming majority of vehicle owners meet these "financial responsibility" requirements by purchasing certain minimum amounts of car insurance coverage.
+In most states, vehicle owners are required to carry certain minimum amounts of car insurance or comply with "financial responsibility" rules, meaning they need to demonstrate their ability to pay for injuries, vehicle damage, and other losses stemming from a car accident.
+And the overwhelming majority of vehicle owners meet these "financial responsibility" requirements by purchasing car insurance coverage.
+In a few states, vehicle owners have more unique options.
+In Virginia, for example, drivers can buy car insurance or pay an Uninsured Motor Vehicle fee.

 What's the Cheapest Car Insurance?

 The most cost-effective way to insure a vehicle while complying with the law is to buy car insurance coverage that meets the bare minimum of what's required in your state.
-In many states, that means buying only liability coverage (which applies to injuries and vehicle damage incurred by other people in an accident caused by you).
-While this strategy will save you money in the short term, keep in mind that liability coverage can't be used to cover your own car accident injuries or damage to your own vehicle.
+In many states, that means buying only liability coverage (which applies to other people's injuries and vehicle damage resulting from an accident caused by you).
+While this strategy will save you money in the short term, keep in mind that:

 How It Works